Is Proposal Writing Difficult?

 It’s crucial to write your proposal in a way that doesn’t leave any loose ends, meaning that nothing you’ve written can be misunderstood.
 Your proposal should also be able to stand on its own, without additional resources to help you get your point across.

-If you’re struggling with this, just go back to the RFP and see what kind of terminology they used and how well do they understand your field.
+If you’re struggling with this, just go back to the RFP and see what kind of terminology they used and how well they understand your field.

 Figuring out what to offer

 It goes without saying that you need to figure out what you’re going to offer before you start writing your proposal since it should be obvious every step of the way.
-The first thing you need to do is identify the components of your proposal.
+The first thing you need to do is identify the components of your offer.
 Once you have a breakdown, describe each item on your list.

-Write about why every item is essential for your client, and how it relates to the bigger picture.
+Describe why every item is essential for your client, and how it relates to the bigger picture.
 For example, if you’re writing a proposal for a website, explain the benefits of having a website, how it can speed up certain processes, like sales, and bring in more revenue than the company is making now.

 Make sure to pinpoint the exact problem your potential client has and how you are going to help them.
 Present them with a timescale of your process and the estimated ROI.
 Once you’ve done that, you can confidently start working on your pricing chapter, knowing that you’ve already presented the value of your services.